alex-taffe/iOS-Restrictions-Cracker/README.md

 2) Clone this repository
 3) `cd` into the repository
 4) Run `docker build -t restrictions .`
 5) Run `docker run -e hash=HASH -e salt=SALT restrictions` replacing HASH and SALT with your input
-	a) To run the program using the hash and salt listed above run:
+6) To run the program using the hash and salt listed above (will yield a code of 3956):
 `docker run -e hash="J94ZcXHm1J/F9Vye8GwNh1HNclA=" -e salt="/RHN4A==" restrictions`

 ## Todo